 A fast-growing, toy-chasing puppy has different nutritional needs than a slumber-loving, slow-trotting older dog.
-Feeding your three-month-old meals meant for its elders could mean puppy’s not getting the right amount of calories or nutrition.
-When the problem is reversed, older dogs could consume too many calories, leading to paunchy pooches.
-According to the National Academies’ National Research Council, an obesity epidemic now exists among dogs and cats, so we need to better match foods to the needs of our pets.
+Feeding your three-month-old meals meant for its elders could mean your puppy’s not getting the right amount of calories or nutrition.
+When the problem is reversed, older dogs could consume too many calories, leading to plump pooches.
+According to the National Academies’ National Research Council, an obesity epidemic now exists among dogs and cats, so we need to better match foods to our pets’ needs.

 Puppies need more calories than adult dogs.

-TRUE Puppies are growing rapidly, especially in the first months, and this requires the higher caloric intake of specially formulated puppy food,” says Dr. Joyce.
-A diet with antioxidants like Vitamin E also helps to support the health of the developing immune system, and may improve your little love’s response to vaccinations.
+Puppies grow rapidly, especially in the first months, and this requires the higher caloric intake of specially formulated puppy food,” says Dr. Joyce.
+A diet with antioxidants like Vitamin E also helps to support the developing immune system’s health and may improve your little love’s response to vaccinations.

 Puppies are puppies.
 Large and small breeds can safely eat the same food.

-TRUE “The food choices you make for your middle-aged dog largely have to do with whether or not it’s overweight,” says Dr. Joyce.
+“The food choices you make for your middle-aged dog largely have to do with whether or not it’s overweight,” says Dr. Joyce.
 “Owners should always be thinking about preventing obesity, and weight-control formulas can help with this.”
 Your veterinarian can monitor your dog’s weight, but you can also keep an eye on your canine’s physique.
-You should be able to feel your dog’s spine and ribs, and see a noticeable waist between the rib cage and hips from above.
+You should feel your dog’s spine and ribs and see a noticeable waist between the rib cage and hips from above.